-We derive the typical dark matter halo mass from the bias parameters of the quasar auto correlation function.
+We derive the typical dark matter halo mass from the bias parameters of the quasar's auto correlation function.
 Under the standard assumption that quasars are biased tracers of the underlying dark matter distribution, their effective bias $b(M_h, z)$ can be modeled via the halo occupation distribution (HOD) framework.
-Following \citet{Tinker_2010}, the large-scale bias of halos of mass $M_h$ at redshift $z$ is given by:
+Following \citet{Tinker_2010}, the large-scale bias for halos of mass $M_h$ at redshift $z$ is given by: